davisjam/vuln-regex-detector/README.md

 ## Pipelining

 1. The extraction stage produces a list of regexes.
 Each regex should be fed to the detection stage.
-2. The detection stage produces evilInput from each detector.
-Each evilInput should be fed in turn to the validation phsae.
+2. The detection stage produces evil input from each detector.
+Each evil input should be fed in turn to the validation phase.

 The scripts in `bin/` implement this pipeline.